Julian Simon, Whaling and the "Good News"

 See Elizabeth Whelan’s Toxic Terror, p.
 12.

-A good and brief summary of the situation is in Ehrlich and Ehrlich’s Betrayal of Science and Reason, pp. 156-163.
+A brief summary of the situation is in Paul Ehrlich and Anne Ehrlich’s Betrayal of Science and Reason, pp. 156-163.

 See the American Council on Science and Health’s Twelfth Annual Financial Report, published in 1990.
-See Ehrlich and Ehrlich, Betrayal of Science and Reason, p.
+See Paul Ehrlich and Anne Ehrlich’s Betrayal of Science and Reason, p.
 301, n.
 31.

-That quote is from Gregg Easterbrook, author of the anti-environmentalist manifesto, A Moment on the Earth.
-See Ehrlich and Ehrlich’s Betrayal of Science and Reason, p.
+The quote is from Gregg Easterbrook, author of the anti-environmentalist manifesto, A Moment on the Earth.
+See Paul Ehrlich and Anne Ehrlich’s Betrayal of Science and Reason, p.
 301, n.
 30.

-For instance, Fred Singer is a leading scientist who downplays the notion of global warming and has consulted for several oil companies, making big money.
+For instance, Fred Singer is a leading scientist who downplayed the notion of global warming while consulting for several oil companies.
 Singer authored chapter 48 of The State of Humanity, titled "Stratospheric Ozone: Science and Policy."
-Singer was against banning chloro-fluorocarbons (CFCs) and stated that the chemical companies were forced to stop CFC production unfairly.
-Patrick Michaels is another prominent scientist who downplays global warming, who also makes big money consulting for coal companies and other energy interests, and works for the anti-environmental Cato Institute (they sold me The State of Humanity; I purchased many Cato books, studying their brand of scholarship).
+Singer was against banning chlorofluorocarbons ("CFCs") and stated that the chemical companies were forced to stop CFC production unfairly.
+Patrick Michaels is another prominent scientist who downplayed global warming, who also consulted for coal companies and other energy interests, and worked for the anti-environmental Cato Institute (they sold me The State of Humanity; I purchased many Cato books, studying their brand of scholarship).
 Michaels authored chapter 49 of The State of Humanity, titled "The Greenhouse Effect and Global Change: Review and Reappraisal."
-See also Ehrlich and Ehrlich’s Betrayal of Science and Reason.
+See also Paul Ehrlich and Anne Ehrlich’s Betrayal of Science and Reason.

 See The American Almanac, 1996-1997 edition, tables 655 and 656.
 It appears that productivity per hour in the American workforce averaged at least a 20% increase between 1973 and 1992, while wages per hour fell about 10%.

 As a category, only the richest five percent of American families had an increase in wealth between 1983 and 1995.
-See Holly Sklar's "Let Them Eat Cake" Z Magazine, November 1998, pp. 29-32.
-The top 1% has the same amount wealth as the bottom 95%, and the world's richest man, Bill Gates, has more wealth than the one hundred million poorest Americans do.
-A one-hundred-million-to-one ratio is beyond the realm of the surreal, a situation passing in silence among the "good news" crowd.
+See Holly Sklar's "Let Them Eat Cake", Z Magazine, November 1998, pp. 29-32.
+The top 1% had the same amount wealth as the bottom 95%, and the world's richest man, Bill Gates, had more wealth than the one hundred million poorest Americans do.
+A one-hundred-million-to-one ratio, which was a situation passing in silence among the "good news" crowd.

 See Cato Institute's 1999 Publications Catalogue, p.
 4. In Cato’s 2002 catalog, even after Milloy has been publicly exposed, he was still their flagship “scientist,” beginning its catalog with three of his books.